-Fabrika was funded by hotelier and urban developer Temur Ugulava, an influential figure in Georgia thanks to the success of his highly acclaimed hospitality ventures (he is also known for Rooms Hotel — notable for its classy interior design).
+Fabrika was funded by the gambling magnate turned hotelier Temur Ugulava, an influential figure in Georgia thanks to the success of his branded hospitality ventures (his other pet project is the Rooms Hotel franchise — also notable for its classy interior design).
 Kituashvili points out that Fabrika’s location — in a residential district on the “wrong side” of the city’s Mtkvari River, previously known more for flea markets than nightlife — made Ugulava’s decision to invest both riskier and, counterintuitively, easier.
 “We chose a location which was cheap and which nobody needed,” he says.
 “It made it possible: if the property was not this cheap then the project wouldn’t make sense economically.”
 Two years on, how does Ugulava rate his decision?
 “The investor is happy,” is the curt response.

 Of course, return on investment is not the only way to judge a building’s success.
 Fabrika’s meteoric rise has altered the character of the neighbourhood.
 When I ask the pair whether they are guilty of contributing to gentrification, it’s clear it’s not the first time they’ve faced the question.
 “Those problems that exist in the city should be addressed, and I think the city municipality should do more,” Kituashvili begins, cautiously, before getting into his stride.
 “Right now, I think [Fabrika] is the best thing, because it challenges the main problem, which is that the only type of development is residential stuff that brings no good at all, it just destroys.”
 He is referring to the wave of high-rise blocks that crowd the city centre, thrown up by shady developers without consultation or much market demand.